 Aspasia of Athens

 Aspasia was the influential lover and partner of Athenian statesman Pericles in Classical-era Athens.

 According to Plutarch, her house became an intellectual center in Athens, attracting the most prominent writers and thinkers, including the philosopher Socrates.

-Aspasia was a metic, or a foreigner who spent most her life in Greece, who had some powers of Greek citizenship.
+Aspasia was a metic, or a foreigner who spent most of her life in Greece, and had some powers of Greek citizenship.
 Although she spent most of her adult life in Greece, few details of her life are fully known.